OliverDai01/OliverDai01.github.io/README.md

 ### Education
-B.A. in Economics-Quantitative Emphasis and Mathematics, University of Minnesota (May 2024)
+B.A. in Economics-Quantitative Emphasis and Mathematics, University of Minnesota, May 2024